-Local foods are between 15-20% more expensive than imported goods as their overheads at the moment are so much more expensive. the government has not applied a price freeze for basic goods.
+Local foods are between 15-20% more expensive than imported goods as their overheads at the moment are so much more expensive.
+The government has however increase tariffs on imports to discourage the imports.
 South Africa is the major trading partner with reference to the general food basket and groceries.
 As it is oil and sugar are imported from Brazil and purchased through brokers at the port in Durban, South Africa.
 Sugar from Zimbabwe is exported for much need foreign currency.
 However, prices fluctuate on the world market according to seasons and Malawi is another major importer of sugar to this country.
 Zambia exports grain to Zimbabwe as they have a surplus of grain.
 South Africa also exports maize meal to Zimbabwe in large quantities especially to the southern parts of the country because of their proximity.
-Olivine industries have resumed operations but soap is still imported, which is indicative of the lack of foreign currency across the country.
-Smaller importers like Kappjack Trading have the ability to provide cheaper goods as their overheads are far lower than the bigger food chains in Zimbabwe, possibly up to 25% cheaper.
-The major retailers in Zimbabwe are Mohammed Musa, Spar, Town & Country, Bhadela, TM, OK, and Bon Marche.
+South African’s major chain stores are now operating in Zimbabwe, thus increasing food supplies in the country.
+The major retailers in Zimbabwe are Mohammed Musa, Spar-Pick n Pay, Town & Country, Bhadela, TM, OK, and Bon Marche.

 Disclaimer: Inclusion of company information in the LCA does not imply any business relationship between the supplier and WFP / Logistics Cluster, and is used solely as a determinant of services, and capacities.
 Please note: WFP / Logistics Cluster maintain complete impartiality and are not in a position to endorse, comment on any company's suitability as a reputable service provider.